Tempur Sealy International (NYSE:TPX) Issues FY 2021 Earnings Guidance

-Tempur Sealy International (NYSE:TPX) last issued its quarterly earnings results on Thursday, October 28th.
-The company reported $0.88 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.85 by $0.03.
-The business had revenue of $1.36 billion for the quarter, compared to analysts’ expectations of $1.33 billion.
-Tempur Sealy International had a net margin of 12.21% and a return on equity of 142.29%.
-The company’s revenue was up 20.0% compared to the same quarter last year.
-During the same quarter last year, the company posted $0.74 EPS.
-Analysts expect that Tempur Sealy International will post 3.23 earnings per share for the current year.
+A number of research analysts recently weighed in on the stock.
+Zacks Investment Research raised shares of Tempur Sealy International from a hold rating to a buy rating and set a $54.00 price target on the stock in a research note on Saturday, October 23rd.
+KeyCorp raised their target price on shares of Tempur Sealy International from $45.00 to $50.00 and gave the stock an overweight rating in a research note on Friday, July 30th.
+Truist raised their target price on shares of Tempur Sealy International from $50.00 to $54.00 and gave the stock a buy rating in a research note on Friday, October 29th.
+Truist Securities raised their target price on shares of Tempur Sealy International from $50.00 to $54.00 and gave the stock a buy rating in a research note on Friday, October 29th.
+Finally, Raymond James raised their target price on shares of Tempur Sealy International from $46.00 to $55.00 and gave the stock a strong-buy rating in a research note on Friday, July 30th.
+Two analysts have rated the stock with a hold rating, six have given a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of Buy and a consensus price target of $49.00.

-Several analysts have recently commented on the stock.
-Raymond James raised their price objective on shares of Tempur Sealy International from $46.00 to $55.00 and gave the company a strong-buy rating in a research report on Friday, July 30th.
-Zacks Investment Research raised Tempur Sealy International from a hold rating to a buy rating and set a $54.00 price target on the stock in a report on Saturday, October 23rd.
-Wedbush upped their price objective on Tempur Sealy International from $45.00 to $53.00 and gave the stock an outperform rating in a research note on Friday, July 30th.
-Truist Securities lifted their target price on Tempur Sealy International from $50.00 to $54.00 and gave the company a buy rating in a research note on Friday.
-Finally, Truist boosted their price target on Tempur Sealy International from $50.00 to $54.00 and gave the stock a buy rating in a report on Friday.
-Two research analysts have rated the stock with a hold rating, seven have given a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat, the company has a consensus rating of Buy and an average target price of $47.48.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, November 23rd.
+Stockholders of record on Thursday, November 11th will be issued a dividend of $0.09 per share.
+The ex-dividend date of this dividend is Tuesday, November 9th.
+This represents a $0.36 dividend on an annualized basis and a dividend yield of 0.80%.
+Tempur Sealy International’s dividend payout ratio is currently 18.85%.

-In other news, CEO H Clifford Buster III sold 40,000 shares of the company’s stock in a transaction dated Tuesday, August 31st.
+In related news, CEO H Clifford Buster III sold 40,000 shares of Tempur Sealy International stock in a transaction that occurred on Tuesday, August 31st.
 The shares were sold at an average price of $45.01, for a total value of $1,800,400.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CEO Scott L. Thompson sold 200,000 shares of Tempur Sealy International stock in a transaction dated Wednesday, September 22nd.
-The shares were sold at an average price of $49.35, for a total transaction of $9,870,000.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Scott L. Thompson sold 200,000 shares of the business’s stock in a transaction on Wednesday, September 22nd.
+The stock was sold at an average price of $49.35, for a total transaction of $9,870,000.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 240,200 shares of company stock valued at $11,679,600 over the last three months.
-Corporate insiders own 3.78% of the company’s stock.
+Insiders have sold a total of 240,200 shares of company stock valued at $11,679,600 in the last 90 days.
+Insiders own 3.78% of the company’s stock.

 A hedge fund recently raised its stake in Tempur Sealy International stock.
-Morgan Stanley lifted its position in Tempur Sealy International, Inc. (NYSE:TPX) by 6.2% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 1,831,767 shares of the company’s stock after acquiring an additional 107,381 shares during the quarter.
-Morgan Stanley owned 0.93% of Tempur Sealy International worth $71,788,000 as of its most recent SEC filing.
-Hedge funds and other institutional investors own 93.18% of the company’s stock.
+Morgan Stanley lifted its position in shares of Tempur Sealy International, Inc. (NYSE:TPX) by 6.2% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 1,831,767 shares of the company’s stock after purchasing an additional 107,381 shares during the period.
+Morgan Stanley owned about 0.93% of Tempur Sealy International worth $71,788,000 at the end of the most recent reporting period.
+Institutional investors and hedge funds own 92.61% of the company’s stock.

 About Tempur Sealy International